 So that Sabbath day saw the chief priests working to secure a guard around the body in the tomb.
 The body of the Prophet Isa al Masih PBUH rested in death while the women rested in obedience on that Sabbath day of the Holy week.
 The Timeline shows how their rest that day mirrored the 7th day of Creation where the Taurat says that Allah rested from Creation.

+Before we continue the events of this Friday, we will review the events leading up to this Friday prayer.
 Our avowed enemy, Shaytan, had entered Judas on Day 5 to betray the prophet Isa al Masih PBUH.
 The next evening on Day 6 the prophet shared his last supper with his companions (also called his disciples).
 At that meal he explained through example and teaching how we should love one another and about God’s great love for us.
 Exactly how he did this is described here from the Injil.
 Then he prayed for all believers – which you can read here.
-The Injil describes what happened next:
+The Injil describes what happened next after his Friday prayer:

 The arrest in the Garden